Cyrano de Bergerac (Alfano)

-Cyrano de Bergerac is a four-act opera with music by Franco Alfano, and libretto by Henri Caïn, based on Edmond Rostand's 1897 drama Cyrano de Bergerac.
+Cyrano de Bergerac is a 1936 opera in four acts with music by Franco Alfano and a French libretto by Henri Caïn, based on Edmond Rostand's 1897 French drama Cyrano de Bergerac.

-History
+Performance history

-The opera received its first performance at the Teatro dell'Opera di Roma on 22 January 1936, conducted by Tullio Serafin, with Maria Caniglia and José Luccioni.
-The first performance in Paris was on 29 May 1936 at the Opéra-Comique.
+The opera received its world premiere at the Teatro Reale in Rome on 22 January 1936, conducted by Tullio Serafin, with soprano Maria Caniglia and tenor José Luccioni in the leading roles.
+The performance was sung in an Italian translation by Cesare Meano and Filippo Brusa under the title Cyrano di Bergerac.